 Who inspires you, and why?When asked this question, I reflect on the resilience of my mother, who has been to hell and back.
 I think of my boss friends who are excelling in their careers and walking into their purpose.
 Then there’s Beyoncé because who isn’t inspired by Queen Bey herself?
 But most recently, I was inspired by Oakland native Brely Evans.
 An actress with an incredible arsenal of skills but most importantly, an incredible heart with an immense amount of wisdom.

-While I was livin’ my best life and enjoying a “Hot Boy Summer,” television was still my one true love.
+While I was livin’ a life of gratitude and enjoying a “Hot Boy Summer,” television was still my one true love.
 Especially salacious dramas with witty one-liners and actors oozing with my melanated brothers and sisters.
 I was tuned into the Oprah Winfrey Network’s (OWN) newest show, Ambitions.
 When I develop an obsession with multi-generational family saga’s such as this, I follow my favorite actors and actresses featured on the show, and Miss Brely was at the top of that list.

 When I finally found my most authentic self and began to express the true being that I am, everything just fell into place.